oracle-livelabs/database/oci-adb-iam/lab3_db-credentials-and-login/lab3_db-credentials-and-login.md

 ## Introduction

-Now that you have enabled IAM as the identity provider of your ADB, in this lab you will create IAM credentails for users and use those connections to connect to the database and interact with it.
+Now that you have enabled IAM as the identity provider of your ADB, in this lab you will create IAM credentails for your user and use them to connect to the database.
+First we connect with our IAM username and password, then with a token.
+Using a token lets you connect to the database without a password, and is possible for us because of the OCI_TOKEN parameter we added to the tnsnames.ora file in the previous lab.
+Not needing a password is useful if you have hundreds of databases in your environment, as managing passwords for each DB can be time consuming.

 *Estimated Lab Time*: 15 minutes